 - Media Industries and Audiences

-Controlled Assessments will be held in lessons when each class has made sufficient preparation in line with WJEC guidelines.
+Controlled Assessment will be held in lessons when each class has made sufficient preparation in line with Eduqas guidelines.
 The Controlled Assessments of one class may, as a result, take place at a different time from other classes.
 It is our intention, however, for each Controlled Assessment to be completed by the end of the term in which it is set.